-What in the world is an I CAN math game?
+What in the world are I CAN Math Games?

-Great question! 😉 An I CAN math game is literally a math game in a can.
+Great question! 😉 I CAN math games are literally math games in a can.
 Yep, a can.
 I’ll get more into that later.
 Basically, I created 40 test-like questions that closely align with the common core standards for each skill.
 There is a separate game for each skill/concept.
 The questions vary greatly; computation, process questions, models, extended response questions, etc. Each question is on its own strip of paper and is placed in the can.
-Students can play this game by pulling a question from the can, and working out the answer.
+Students can play this game by pulling a question from the can and working out the answer.
 If they get the question correct, they keep the card.
 If they get the question wrong, another student can try to solve it correctly and steal the card.
 The student with the most cards at the end, WINS!

 Once you have your cans, just wrap a pre-made label around the can, cut the questions into strips, stick them inside, and BOOM…done. 🙂

-2. Folders – If you aren’t into the “can” thing, you can easily organize these games into folders.
-I just glued the cover on the front, and included answer sheets, recording sheets, and questions inside.
+If you aren’t into the “can” thing, you can easily organize these games into folders.
+I just glued the cover on the front and included answer sheets, recording sheets, and questions inside.

-4. Binder Ring – If you don’t have a lot of room, or plan to use these more like task cards, it is great to put these questions on a ring.
+If you don’t have a lot of room or plan to use these more like task cards, it is great to put these questions on a ring.
 Students can access them easily, and they will always stay together.
 Simple!

 10 Different ways to use I CAN math games in the classroom.

-3. Progress Monitoring – I have students complete the questions with me, or on their own (depending on the student).
+I have students complete the questions with me, or on their own (depending on the student).
 I then use the progress monitoring checklist included in each game to see which standards they are still struggling with.
 This helps guide my instruction for future small group lessons.
-It also comes in handy during parent conferences, and EIP meetings.
+It also comes in handy during parent conferences and EIP meetings.

-6. Task Cards – If you aren’t into playing tons of games, you can easily use these as task cards.
+If you aren’t into playing tons of games, you can easily use these as task cards.
 I like to organize the questions on a ring.
-Now I have a simple activity for “any time” use.
+Now I have a simple activity for “anytime” use.